waxx567/Dell/62203768/cs50ai/5NeuralNetworks/traffic/README.md

 ## Background

-As research continues in the development of self-driving cars, one of the key challenges is *computer vision*,
+As research continues in the development of self-driving cars, one of the key challenges is *computer vision*, allowing these cars to develop an understanding of their environment from digital images.
+In particular, this involves the ability to recognize and distinguish road signs – stop signs, speed limit signs, yield signs, and more.

-    `Computer vision tasks include methods for acquiring, processing, analyzing and understanding digital images, and extraction of high-dimensional data from the real world in order to produce numerical or symbolic information, e.g. in the forms of decisions.[1][2][3][4]
+    Computer vision tasks include methods for acquiring, processing, analyzing and understanding digital images, and extraction of high-dimensional data from the real world in order to produce numerical or symbolic information, e.g. in the forms of decisions.[1][2][3][4]
 Understanding in this context means the transformation of visual images (the input to the retina in the human analog) into descriptions of the world that make sense to thought processes and can elicit appropriate action.
-This image understanding can be seen as the disentangling of symbolic information from image data using models constructed with the aid of geometry, physics, statistics, and learning theory.` allowing these cars to develop an understanding of their environment from digital images.
-In particular, this involves the ability to recognize and distinguish road signs – stop signs, speed limit signs, yield signs, and more.
+This image understanding can be seen as the disentangling of symbolic information from image data using models constructed with the aid of geometry, physics, statistics, and learning theory.
+(Wikipedia)

 In this project, you’ll use *TensorFlow* to build a neural network to classify road signs based on an image of those signs.
 To do so, you’ll need a labeled dataset: a collection of images that have already been categorized by the road sign represented in them.